hIUG/WeatherApp/README.md

   * Usage of Kotlin data classes to define all Parcelable POJOs in the app (a single line POJO with @Parcelize new annotation) as well as other cool Kotlin features.

 - ARCHITECTURE
   * Clean MVP architecture with a Base Fragment, Activity, Presenter and Contract to make easier to add/remove modules.
-Implementing Java generic types to work with the Base classes and peroform casting-safe operations.
+Implementing Java generic types to work with the Base classes and perform casting-safe operations.
-  * Singleton instances of Manager classes and abstract classes for base componets.
+  * Singleton instances of Manager classes and abstract classes for base components.

 - NETWORK
   * Multithreading Caching Network architecture through the usage of IntentService and a thread-safe requests queue (LinkedBlockingQueue).